MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/configure-jaws-screen-reader-support.md

 [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] (Job Access With Speech) is a computer screen reader program for Microsoft Windows that allows blind and visually impaired users to read the screen either with a text-to-speech output or by a refreshable Braille display.

 [!INCLUDE[pn-unified-service-desk](../includes/pn-unified-service-desk.md)] supports [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] version 18 for Windows screen reader for speech output in the [!INCLUDE[pn-unified-service-desk](../includes/pn-unified-service-desk.md)] client.
-All the [!INCLUDE[pn-unified-service-desk](../includes/pn-unified-service-desk.md)] controls and custom controls that are part of the Microsoft Dynamics 365 Customer Engagement apps Web Client package  are JAWS compliant.
+All the [!INCLUDE[pn-unified-service-desk](../includes/pn-unified-service-desk.md)] controls and custom controls that are part of the Web Client package  are JAWS compliant.
 For the custom controls that you develop as part of the solution package, you need to define the necessary properties to make the controls JAWS compliant.

 ## JAWS support for focusable controls (Interactive controls)
 You can configure [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] screen reader support for controls that are focusable (Interactive controls), such as buttons, list box, menu, radio button, and check box.